reab5555/TikTok-AI-Video-Analysis-Pipeline/README.md

 ## Conclusion
 This project showcases an integration of cloud services to transform TikTok video data into a structured format that blends both hard engagement metrics and soft AI-derived insights.
 The pipeline not only aids in assessing video performance but also offers a novel way of interpreting video content through the lens of audience surprise and emotional engagement.
+We can see that on average, videos with around 20 seconds of duration yield the highest engagement metrics.